-We won’t leave our current students in the 3rd, 4th and 5th year in the cold.
+We won’t leave our graduated students in the cold.
 We are working on a programme so they can obtain this important Master as well.
 We will get back to you as soon as this programme is established and accredited!

 Save the date!
 On Saturday the 26th of May, Luc Peeters will come to Copenhagen to answer all your questions.

 There are different ways to obtain the Master via Bucks in different countries: